rgpass/ga_spa/README.md

 ##To Do

+* Download logo (metacritic and imdb)
-* Slim?
+* Slim
-* pushState -- i.e. can send /?q=top%20gun and it would show results for Top Gun
+* Have state save actual results so don't need to hit API again
 * Incorporate Handlebars
 * Clean it down to vanilla JS
 * Bonus: Add trip.js